isayani/server-side-weather-dashboard/README.md

 ## Description of Application

 This application uses the OpenWeather API to create a Weather Dashboard for user.
 When city is searched (either by pressing go or hitting "Enter" key), the app forecasts the current weather conditions as well as a 5-day forecast for city.
 UV Index is included for current day and color coded by favorable, moderate, and severe.
-All searches save to local storage, and upon refresh populate as clickable buttons to re-search (latest search populates first).
+All searches save to local storage, and populate as clickable buttons to re-search (latest search populates first).
 Also includes a unique background image per reload.

 ## User Experience